berkona/berkona.github.com/notes/astr102/_posts/2013-02-12-Red-Giants-and-Planetary-Nebulae.md

 White Dwarf
 ============

+- M ~= 0.6 solar masses
+- R ~= 0.01 solar radii

 Composed of electron degenerate matter.
 How common are they?
 If the star's initial mass is less than 8 solar masses, the star will always become a white dwarf.
 If it's heavier than that, it would form a neutron star or, with a supernova, a black hole.
 Therefore, white dwarfs are relatively common.

-M ~= 0.6 solar masses
-R ~= 0.01 solar radii

 Example: Sirius B